 A majestic sight in Florida’s rivers and coastal waters, manatees are as beloved as they are emblematic of the Sunshine State.
 Yet the large aquatic mammals – whose paddle-shaped tails and graceful swimming may have inspired the myth of mermaids – might be more threatened than ever in Florida and other places they dwell.

-That’s why Stetson Law is hosting Dr. James “Buddy” Powell, one of the world’s leading experts on manatees, for an upcoming Foreman Biodiversity Lecture.
+That’s why Stetson Law hosted James “Buddy” Powell, PhD, one of the world’s leading experts on manatees, for a Foreman Biodiversity Lecture on Tuesday, Feb.
+16.